qsnake/gpaw/doc/exercises/exercises.rst

   this :ref:`page <summerschool10>` before you start working on the exercises.

-Notes related to the CAMd summer school 2008 are on this :ref:`page <summerschool08>`.

 In order to do the exercises, it helps with a little bit of knowledge of :ase:`ASE <>` and Python_.
 Here are some useful resources: